(Click on + for prices and bookings)

 Overnight: Bruny Island

-We spend an extra day of birding Bruny Island, focusing perhaps on the scarcer endemics such as Scrubtit.
-Other specialties such as Beautiful Firetail, Olive Whistler, and Swift Parrot will also be among our targets.
-In the late afternoon we catch the ferry back to the mainland for the night.
+We spend a full day birding Bruny Island, focusing perhaps on the scarcer endemics such as Scrubtit and Strong-billed Honeyeater.
+Other specialties like Wedge-tailed Eagle, Beautiful Firetail, Olive Whistler, Eastern Ground Parrot, and Swift Parrot will be among our targets too.
+We will also keep an eye open over the water for Black-browed and Shy Albatrosses, Australasian Gannet, and White-bellied Sea Eagle.
+In the late afternoon we will catch the ferry off Bruny Island and head back to our hotel in the city of Hobart.

-After some birding early in the morning for any endemics or other island specialties we may have missed we drive back to Hobart International Airport, where the tour ends.
+In the mid-afternoon we drive back to Hobart International Airport, where the tour ends.

 Andy is a superb guide with a wonderful knowledge of birds and where to find them.
 He is enthusiastic and keen, great company and a real pleasure to bird with.
 Our Australian trip was very successful in terms of sightings and also really enjoyable.
 Andy played a big part in that with his superb organisation, excellent birding skills, easy-going nature and positive attitude.
 I would happily join Andy on a birding trip again and hope to be able to do so later this year!